AkashDevelop/Sentiment-Analysis-Model-with-Hugging-Face/README.md

 🔍 **Goal**: Develop a robust sentiment analysis model to classify text into positive, negative, or neutral sentiments.
 💡 **Approach**:
 1. Clean and preprocess raw textual data.
-2. Transform text into numerical features using **TF-IDF Vectorization**.
-3. Train and evaluate machine learning models for sentiment classification.
+2. Train and evaluate machine learning models for sentiment classification.
-4. Deploy the model for real-world usage.
+3. Deploy the model for real-world usage.

 📽️ **Visual Representation**